centreon/centreon-documentation/versioned_docs/version-23.10/installation/installation-of-centreon-ha/installation-4-nodes.md

 Some resources must be running on only one node at a time (`centengine`, `gorgone`, `httpd`, ...), but some others can be running on both (the RRD broker and PHP).
 For the second kind, you must declare *clone* resources.

-> **Warning:** All the commands in this chapter should be run only once on the central node of your choice.
+> **Warning:** all the commands in this chapter should be run only once on the central node of your choice.

 ##### PHP8 resource

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">

 ```bash
 pcs resource create "php" \
     systemd:php-fpm \